JCSDA/jedi-docs/docs/jedi-components/ufo/newobsop.rst

 2. testSimulateObs: tests observation operator calculation in the following way:

   * Creates observation operator, calls :code:`ufo_obsoperator_setup`
-  * Reads “GeoVaLs” (vertical profiles of relevant model variables, interpolated to observation lat-lon location) from the geovals file
+  * Reads "GeoVaLs" (vertical profiles of relevant model variables, interpolated to observation lat-lon location) from the geovals file
   * Computes H(x) by calling :code:`ufo_obsoperator_simobs`
   * Reads benchmark H(x) from the obs file (netcdf variable name defined by :code:`vecequiv` entry in the config) and compares it to H(x) computed above
   * Test passes if the norm(benchmark H(x) - H(x)) < tolerance, with tolerance defined in the config by :code:`tolerance`.